 Beyond having access to data, supply chain professionals must use the data to optimize inventory, improve shipping and receiving, and track and trace workflows.
 The IOT is a valuable visibility tool in this regard.
 “Thanks to smart devices equipped with vision-and-image-recognition technology, the IOT can even be extended beyond connected items that are embedded with a computer chip,” explains Samuel Mueller, chief executive officer at Scandit, a bar code scanning and mobile data capture solution provider.
 “With a quick scan or capture of a code, text or image, you can identify any object to learn more about it and document its status.”

 He offers the example of bar code applications that are integrated with a scanning engine.
 Using this technology, overnight distribution service CDL Last Mile Solutions measures the performance of its drivers through proof-of-delivery activity, scan accuracy and GPS functions.
-Equipped with mobile computer vision capability, the apps give CDL’s customer service representatives and dispatchers, as well as customers, real-time visibility.
+Equipped with mobile computer vision capability, the apps give CDL’s Customer Relations representatives and dispatchers, as well as customers, real-time visibility.
 Likewise, Swiss Federal Railways has been able to replace dedicated bar code scanners and streamline internal delivery tracking using smartphones within its railway network.

 Mueller also notes the usefulness of sensors and smartphones for automation — particularly for the last mile.
 As global e-commerce activity increases, this is having a significant impact on the market and bringing about some substantial challenges.
 Again, creative approaches can make the difference as packages are identified, placed in delivery vehicles and recorded by drivers to ensure they arrive at the proper destinations.